-Why has my doctor never heard of pyrolles or Pyroluria?
+Why has my doctor never heard of Pyrroles or Pyroluria?

 Chances are your doctor hasn’t heard of pyrrole disorder (and may not be interested in it) because there are no drugs to treat it.
 The treatment is nutritional and aimed at restoring the mineral, vitamin and essential fatty acid levels.

-The key to pyrrole treatment (as any condition) is an individualised approach.
+The key to pyrrole treatment (as with any condition) is an individualised approach.

 Pyroluria and MTHFR

-Many of my clients have either taken the MTHFR genetic blood/saliva test of have been told to do so.
-MTHFR is a gene responsible for folate metabolism and almost 50% of the population have a polymorphism in this gene.
+Many of my clients have either taken the MTHFR genetic blood/saliva test or have been told to do so.
+MTHFR is a gene responsible for folate metabolism, and almost 50% of the population has a polymorphism in this gene.
 Despite it’s ‘fame’, this is just one gene that can affect methylation in the body.

-Whilst I do find that many of my Pyrrole clients have methylation issues (relating to mood, detoxification, gut health and other functions), there is no direct relationship between pyrolles and MTHFR.
-I usually conduct a full genetic panel test with my clients in order to understand many processes in the body of which methylation and folate metabolism is just one small part.
+While I find that many of my Pyrrole clients have methylation issues (relating to mood, detoxification, gut health and other functions), there is no direct relationship between Pyrrole and MTHFR.
+I usually conduct a full genetic panel test with my clients to understand many processes in the body of which methylation and folate metabolism are just one small part.
 If you suffer from anxiety, depression, poor gut health, hormonal issues, toxicity and inability to cope with stress, genetic testing is a helpful piece of the puzzle.

 The current cost of testing in Australia is about $80.
-I regularly order this test when the symptoms outline above are present.
+I regularly order this test when the symptoms outlined above are present.

 Previously Australian labs reported any result >15 as elevated pyrroles.
-There has been a lot of research recently into benchmarking Pyrrole results and the new criteria (which I agree with based on clinic experience) is a positive result for Pyroluria is >40 for adults and >20 for children.
+There has been a lot of research recently into benchmarking Pyrrole results, and the new criteria (which I agree with based on clinic experience) is a positive result for Pyroluria is >40 for adults and >20 for children.

 Treatment for Pyroluria involves:

-All of these are nutrition and lifestyle treatments that need to be highly individualised based on: the level of HPL (pyrrolles) detected upon testing, current mineral status, health conditions and symptoms exhibited, presence of heavy metals and other toxicity factors as well as digestive and immune health.
+These are nutrition and lifestyle treatments that need to be highly individualised based on: the level of HPL (pyrroles) detected upon testing, current mineral status, health conditions and symptoms exhibited, presence of heavy metals and other toxicity factors, as well as digestive and immune health.

-Some ongoing supplementation may be needed indefinitely in order for symptoms to remain manageable long term.
-Without appropriate supplementation symptoms tend to return within a week or two.
+Some ongoing supplementation may be needed indefinitely for symptoms to remain manageable long term.
+Without appropriate supplementation, symptoms tend to return within a week or two.

-NOTE: It’s important that a clear laboratory diagnosis is determined before attempting high dose supplementation with zinc and/or B6 or any other vitamin/mineral.
+NOTE: A clear laboratory diagnosis must be determined before attempting high-dose supplementation with Zinc and/or B6 or any other vitamin/mineral.
 Working closely with a qualified health care provider knowledgeable about this condition is strongly suggested.